 THIS EVENT IS CPD CERTIFIED

-This conference will bring together policymakers with key stakeholders to consider the future of UK gas infrastructure looking at potential upgrades and the decommissioning of old pipelines, system resilience and new technologies.
+This conference will bring together policymakers with key stakeholders to consider the future of UK gas infrastructure - looking at potential upgrades and decommissioning, system resilience and new technologies.

-Following the sale of National Grid’s controlling stake in the UK’s gas distribution network and the formation of Cadent Gas, sessions examine the implications for future energy security and the maintenance of the UK’s gas network.
+Following the sale of National Grid’s controlling stake in the UK’s gas distribution network and the formation of Cadent Gas, delegates will also examine the implications for future energy security and the maintenance of the UK’s gas network.

-In light of the financial go ahead for projects such as H21 Leeds, delegates will also consider the supply of conventional gas, LNG and pipeline maintenance, as well as the role of new, unconventional gas sources - such as onshore shale gas, biogas, and hydrogen - in reducing the carbon footprint of the heat, power and transport sectors.
+In light of the financial go ahead for projects such as H21 Leeds and the government’s £20 million fund for the future of the UK’s hydrogen economy, delegates will also consider the supply of conventional gas, LNG and pipeline maintenance, as well as the role of new, unconventional gas sources - such as onshore shale gas, biogas, and hydrogen - in reducing the carbon footprint of the heat, power and transport sectors.

-Attendees will also discuss the environmental challenges for gas and its interrelated role with renewable generation, as a base-load energy source.
-Delegates will therefore consider the role of gas powered generation in meeting the decarbonisation targets laid out in the governments Clean Growth Strategy.
+Further sessions assess the challenges for decarbonising the gas network, and its interrelated role with renewable generation as a base-load energy source, in the context of the targets laid out in the Government’s Clean Growth Strategy.